mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 <!-- In Chapter  I propose that this aim of fluency can be profitably augmented using socio-cultural concepts of agency. -->

 Given the importance of more intentional pedagogical approaches in this area and the lack of detail in the reviews of CGD&P described above, the following sections will detail several key pedagogies used in this area.

+### Summary problem statement of the thesis

+Despite the growing recognition of CGD&P's educational potential, effective pedagogies, particularly those suitable for informal learning environments, remain under-explored.
+Existing approaches may not fully leverage the social and cultural dynamics inherent in these settings, potentially limiting opportunities for rich participation and the development of potentially value aspects like learner agency, existing knowledge of games, and a understanding of game design principles.
+Furthermore, the abstract nature of programming concepts can pose a significant barrier, and there is a need for pedagogical strategies that effectively bridge these abstract dimensions with concrete design practices in CGD&P. This research addresses the gap in understanding how socio-cultural approaches can enrich CGD&P pedagogies to foster more inclusive, engaging, and effective learning experiences that nurture agency and facilitate the application of game design knowledge.

 ### Convictions about potential - include dynamic of agency here (and limits?)